 A DMS stores your documents in cloud servers.
 Your files are encrypted in the cloud, preventing them from being read by unauthorized parties, and can be accessed only by users with the right login credentials.
 The DMS also stores multiple copies of sensitive files as backups, minimizing the risk of loss or corruption.

-Some executives take an “if it ain’t broke, don’t fix it” approach, which is why they hesitate to invest in new technologies.
+Some executives take an “if it ain’t broke, don’t fix it” approach, so they hesitate to invest in new technologies.
 A DMS, however, isn’t just a flashier way of doing a time-tested approach.
-It takes your current document management process and enhances it, offering outcomes like improved productivity and data security in the process.
+It takes your current document management process and enhances it, offering outcomes like improved productivity and data security.

-has been providing businesses in Miami with a better, most efficient means to manage their invoices and other crucial documents for years.
+PairSoft has been providing businesses in Miami with a better, more efficient means to manage their invoices and other crucial documents for years.